 The central nervous system of the brain and the enteric nervous system have complex and close information transmission, and the two organs will affect each other.
 Emotional overeating, satisfaction from food, nervousness, anxiety, gastrointestinal symptoms caused by stress, such as stomach pain, diarrhea, constipation, etc., these are all symptoms caused by the interaction between the brain and intestines.
 The bridge responsible for the connection and coordination between the two is called the "gut-brain axis".
 The "gut-brain axis" refers to the interaction of intestinal bacteria with the intestinal nervous, immune, endocrine, and other systems, affecting the brain and changing thinking and behavior.
 The axis covers the vagus nervous system, the intestinal immune system, intestinal microbial metabolites, and the HPA axis, and the intestinal bacteria are connected to the brain through these four pathways.

-Vagus nervous system The vagus nervous system serves as the communication link between the brain's central nervous system and the enteric nervous system.
-It facilitates communication between gut bacteria and the enteric nervous system in the gut, transmitting messages to the brain. |
+| Vagus nervous system The vagus nervous system, which connects the central nervous system of the brain and the enteric nervous system, is the vagus nervous system.
+Gut bacteria talk to the enteric nervous system in the gut and transmit messages to the brain through the vagus nervous system. |

-Intestinal immune system The intestinal immune system secretes various cellular hormones that are transported to the brain through the bloodstream.
+| Intestinal immune system The intestinal immune system secretes various cellular hormones that are transported to the brain through the bloodstream.
 Intestinal bacteria play a role in triggering the secretion of these hormones. |

-Intestinal metabolites A small fraction of intestinal bacteria produce substances that influence nerve activity, such as GABA, dopamine, and nitric oxide.
-These substances enter the bloodstream and elicit various nerve responses in the brain.
-Additionally, when intestinal bacteria metabolize fiber, they generate acetic acid, propionic acid, and butyric acid.
-These acids help maintain the acidity of the intestine, inhibiting the growth of harmful bacteria.
-They also serve as the primary energy source for intestinal cells, nourishing them to sustain intestinal integrity and support immune functions. |
+| Intestinal metabolites A small number of intestinal bacteria secrete substances that affect nerve activity (e.g., GABA, dopamine, nitric oxide, etc.), which enter the bloodstream and trigger different nerve responses in the brain.
+When intestinal bacteria metabolize fiber, they produce acetic acid, propionic acid, butyric acid, etc., which can maintain tretinoacidity (which can inhibit the growth of bad bacteria), and they are also the main source of energy for intestinal cells, nourishing intestinal cells to maintain intestinal integrity and play immune functions. |

-HPA axis (hypothalamus-pituitary-adrenal) When the brain perceives stress, it triggers the activation of the HPA axis.
+| HPA axis (hypothalamus-pituitary-adrenal) When the brain perceives stress, it triggers the activation of the HPA axis.
 This leads to the release of stress hormones such as adrenaline, initiating the body's fight-or-flight response.
 Concurrently, it regulates various functions including digestion, endocrine activity, immunity, and mood to cope with stress.
 These reactions directly or indirectly impact the balance of intestinal bacteria. |